Nasolacrimal Duct Obstruction

 What causes nasolacrimal duct obstruction in children?

-The most common cause is a membrane at the end of the tear duct (valve of Hasner).
-It is present in about 50% of newborns but it normally disappears soon after birth.
-Other causes of blocked tear ducts in children include:
+The most common cause is a thin membrane at the end of the duct (called the valve of Hasner).
+This is present in about half of newborns but usually opens on its own shortly after birth.
+Other causes include:

 • Narrow tear duct system